hercules-ci/blog.hercules-ci.com/_posts/2019-04-15-sprint-1-report.md

   * some jobs used to be stuck in Building phase
   * more minor improvements

-In our upcoming spring, #2 we will focus on:
+In our upcoming sprint, #2 we will focus on:

 - Fine-grained dispatch of individual derivations (instead of just top-level derivation closures from attributes as we shipped in the preview) - what follows is testing and